-Saurav Sarkar is a Research Assistant at Institute of Chinese Studies, New Delhi.
+Saurav Sarkar was a Research Assistant at the Institute of Chinese Studies, Delhi.
 He has completed his MA in International Relations (2016-18) from Amity University Uttar Pradesh, Noida and done his BA (Honours) in English (2013-16) from the same university.
 He has received the Best Strategic Thinking Achiever’s Award during his post-graduation from the university.
 He had interned at Pragyavataran Educational Society, Noida in May-June 2017 as a social work volunteer.
 His MA dissertation was on “Counter-terrorism policies of the Obama administration in Afghanistan-Pakistan”.
-His areas of interest are China-Pakistan military and strategic cooperation, geopolitics of the South China Sea dispute and counter-terrorism.
+His areas of interest are China-Pakistan military and strategic cooperation, the geopolitics of the South China Sea dispute and counter-terrorism.

 The People’s Liberation Army Navy’s submarine fleet has, over the last few decades, undergone dynamic changes in operational capabilities as well as size.
 China still has a long way to go in counterforce capabilities vis-à-vis the US, which vehemently opposes its militarization of the South China Sea (SCS).

 The suicide bombing of an Indian paramilitary convoy on February 14th in Pulwama, Jammu and Kashmir (J&K) that killed at least 40 personnel drew condemnation and outrage both domestically and globally.

 Making sense of India's ambitious air attack in deep Pakistani territory.

 American indifference might have spurred Beijing to rapidly strengthen its military presence in the South China Sea.